anishkutti/SSMSCopilot/README.md

 </kbd>
 <br/>

-With Copilot embedded directly into SSMS, SQL developers can now leverage natural language prompts to generate T-SQL queries, optimize performance, and troubleshoot issues—all within their familiar development environment.

 This integration brings AI-assisted coding, context-aware suggestions, and real-time insights into query plans and schema design, streamlining complex tasks and accelerating development cycles.